SNC Students background

 Great Starts: Jordan Saari ’19

 From time to time, we like to showcase a new SNC grad who’s entered the workplace or grad school.
 Success stories like these are pretty common.
-In fact, 94 percent of our graduates are in jobs or grad school within nine months of graduation — and most of them much sooner than that!
+In fact, 95 percent of SNC's Class of 2022 alumni who responded to a survey said they were employed, in grad school or doing service work within nine months of graduating.

 Hometown: Green Bay, Wis.